Ziegler Elementary School follows all the policies of the School District of Philadelphia.

-After three latenesses a warning will be sent to the home.
-If there is no improvement a parental conference will be necessary and or phone call from the district.
+After three latenesses, a warning will be sent to the home.
+If there is no improvement, a parental conference will be necessary and/or a phone call from the district.
 All schoolwork missed by students must be made up as soon as possible after returning to school.

-Kindergarten – Grade 4 line up in the lunchroom
+- Kindergarten-Grade 5 line up in the lunchroom

-Grades 5 – 8 line up in the Gym
+- Grades 6 – 8 will be sent right to their classrooms.
+During inclement weather, they will line up in the Gym

-The entrance door in the school yard will be locked at 8:35 a.m.
-Anyone arriving to the building after that time will need to use the main entrance (Saul St.).
+The entrance door in the school yard will be locked at 7:45 a.m.
+Anyone arriving at the building after that time will need to use the main entrance (Saul St.).

 In the case of inclement weather, K-4 students will report to their designated table in the lunchroom and 5-8 students will report to their designated areas in the gymnasium.

-Grades 1 – 2 will be dismissed from the Howell Street door by
+- Grade 1 & 4 will be dismissed from the Howell Street door by the schoolyard.

-Grades 3 – 5 will be dismissed from the Comly Street door close
+- Grades 3 & 5 will be dismissed from the Comly Street door close to Saul Street.

-Grades 6 – 8 will be dismissed from the Comly Street door close
+- Grades 6 – 8 will be dismissed from the Comly Street door close to Penn Street.

-Kindergarten teachers will have their students ready for dismissal by 3:00 p.m.
-Kindergarten students can be picked up from the lunchroom starting at 3:00 p.m.
+- Kindergarten teachers will have their students ready for dismissal by 2:00 p.m.
+Kindergarten students can be picked up from the school yard starting at 2:00 p.m.